logo

 return "Hello world!", "text/plain"

-The first argument can be still generator.
+The first argument can still be a generator.

 @app.route('/generator/of/bytes')